Professor Sarah Coulthurst

-We study a number of Gram-negative bacterial pathogens, mostly members of the Enterobacteriaceae, including the human pathogens Serratia marcescens, E. coli and Klebsiella pneumoniae, and the plant pathogens Erwinia spp.
-Overall, we are a molecular microbiology group, utilising a variety of approaches from genetics, molecular biology and classical microbiology, through to biochemistry, proteomics and cell biology.
+We study a number of Gram-negative bacterial pathogens, mostly members of the Enterobacteriaceae which represent opportunistic human pathogens, for example Serratia marcescens, E. coli and Enterobacter.
+We are a molecular microbiology group, utilising a variety of approaches, including genetics, molecular biology, classical microbiology, biochemistry, structural biology, cell biology, genomics and proteomics.